imashnake0/Animite/.github/PULL_REQUEST_TEMPLATE.md

 [comment]: # (Replace [ ] with [x].)
 - [ ] Read `CONTRIBUTING.md`.

-[comment]: # (Replace this line with a description, include links to relevant documentation.)
+[comment]: # (Replace this comment with a description.
+Include links to relevant documentation.)

 **Summary of changes:**